bmassioui/Azure_Function_HttpTrigger/README.md

-# Azure_Function_HttpTrigger
+# About the project
-Simple Azure Function HttpTrigger
+Building a simple Azure Function HttpTrigger